 Let’s consider how simulation can help engineers tackle this problem by improving the insulated shipping box design for the cold chain.

-The purpose of this project is to perform an FEA (Finite Element Analysis) thermal simulation on an insulated shipping box, with no conjugative heat transfer analysis necessary.
+The purpose of this project is to perform an FEA (finite element analysis) thermal simulation on an insulated shipping box, with no conjugate heat transfer analysis necessary.
 We will also showcase the capabilities of SimScale with respect to heat transfer and thermal management.

-The simulation project “Thermal Packaging for Cold Chain“ is part of our public project library and is freely available to view, copy, and modify.
+The simulation project “Thermal Packaging for Cold Chain” is part of our Public Projects Library and is freely available to view, copy, and modify.
 A realistic insulated shipping box design is considered for the simulation, as shown in the figure below:

 The CAD geometry was designed using the Onshape platform and consists of:

 - Qty 1, molded PUR Base

 - Qty 1, molded PUR Lid